-Officials are pictured preparing to begin the shanty town census yesterday.
+Officials are pictured preparing to begin the shanty town census.
 Photo: Shawn Hanna/Tribune Staff

 By MORGAN ADDERLEY

 THE national survey of shanty town residents began yesterday in New Providence.

 Assistant Director of Labour and Secretary of the Shanty Town Committee Morgan Graham spoke to The Tribune yesterday outside the Carmichael Road Police Station.

 Mr Graham explained the purpose of the initiative is to assess the state of the various communities and to gather demographical information about the residents.

 He also promised the census will be handled sensitively, echoing earlier comments made by Labour Minister Dion Foulkes.

 “This afternoon we’re kicking off our surveying of the various shanty towns,” Mr Graham said.

 “We have three teams that are going to be doing surveying in the Carmichael Road area today and two teams will be up at Cool Air up off of Joe Farrington today as well.